klimentpetkov/simple-book-api/README.md

 ### Functionality notes
 Only author can do publish or delete a book.

-One author can't manipulate other author`s books
+One author can't manipulate other author`s books.

 All readers can only view.